San Antonio Juvenile Defense Attorneys

 Your Child Has Rights

 When a minor is taken into custody, it must be reported to the child’s parents.
 The child is then given the opportunity to make two phone calls to parents or guardians.
-Just as in the case of adults, minors are protected by Constitutional rights.
+Just as in the case of adults, minors are protected by constitutional rights.
 These rights include the right to remain silent.

 Parents’ Rights

 It is your right as a parent to visit your son or daughter once he or she is placed in a juvenile facility.
-You are allowed to have a private conversation and you must be informed about any proceedings that may follow regarding your child’s case.
+You are allowed to have a private conversation, and you must be informed about any proceedings that may follow regarding your child’s case.

 The Delinquency Petition